SAW Teaching

 FAQs

 • Do I have to be a published cartoonist to apply?
-We will prioritize people with a proven track record of working in the comics industry - whether that’s as an artist, writer, editor, publisher, educator or academic - to apply.
+We will prioritize people with a proven track record of working in the comics industry—whether that’s as an artist, writer, editor, publisher, educator, or academic—to apply.
 We’re focused on creating new ways to understand comics and supporting comics education, rather than the development of comics art.
 If you’re an artist seeking support for the development of a creative work, this isn’t the project for you.

-• I currently work in a college setting where I’m already doing research, can I still apply?
+• I currently work in a college setting where I’m already doing research.
+Can I still apply?
 Yes!
-There’s a big gap that exists between the every day cartoonist or comics reader and academia.
+There’s a big gap that exists between the everyday cartoonist or comics reader and academia.
 We’re very open to building a bridge that connects potentially disparate audiences.
 In processing applications, priority will be given to educators and researchers who don’t have existing institutional support.

 • Can I apply if I live outside of the United States?
 Applications by artists outside of the US will be considered on a case-by-case basis.
 We will require publication or circulation of material within the US to be eligible.

 • No but really, what’s the catch?
 There really is no catch.
 Beyond the description of our mission, our staff and faculty is made up of working cartoonists.
-We understand that the last 3 years have left a strain on creatives across many industries.
+We understand that the last 4 years have left a strain on creatives across many industries.
 We developed this initiative to ideally reduce financial strain and so free up energy to push the boundaries of how we understand comics.